 Let’s do an example.
 Say you have a business trip in Vegas.
 You arrive Thursday, work Friday and need to stay Saturday and Sunday in order to work monday.
 Normally those days in between work days will not count as a write off but the IRS says that if you work Monday and are stuck somewhere over a weekend you can technically count those days as part of your business trip.

 Always keep track of your travel expenses so that they are ready for when you file your taxes.
-If you do have questions or need help filing your taxes and knowing what to write off set up a meeting with your accountant.
+If you do have questions or need help filing your taxes and knowing what to write off set up a meeting with one of our 1099 specialists.
 Use this link to set up a meeting with us!